Industrial Dust Collection Systems

-Our dust collection system consists of fabric filter bags, a cyclonic dust collector, or combination of the two.
+Our industrial dust collection system consists of fabric filter bags, a cyclonic dust collector, or combination of the two.
 In cyclone dust collection, air (or other gas) laden with particulate is made to spin (vortex) inside a conical chamber.
 Centrifugal force causes particulate to move to the walls of the chamber where it gains inertia.
 Then gravity pulls the particulate into a hopper for dust collection.
 This is called cyclonic separation.
-Sometimes multiple cyclones are used with a common inlet and outlet.
+Sometimes multiple cyclone dust collectors are used with a common inlet and outlet.

 A cyclone-based dust collection system requires little maintenance because it has no filters to replace and no moving parts except for the blower.

 Filter media dust collectors such as cartridge filters and bag houses are usually able to capture fine, light particles easier than cyclones, however cyclones are often used upstream of filters as a pre-treatment, to remove the majority of dust and extend the service life of filters.